awsdocs/aws-codebuild-user-guide/doc_source/how-to-integrate-config.md

 1. Choose **Look up**\.

-1. After the list of AWS CodeBuild projects is added, choose the AWS CodeBuild project name link in the **Config timeline** column\.
+1. After the list of CodeBuild projects is added, choose the CodeBuild project name link in the **Config timeline** column\.

 ## Viewing AWS CodeBuild Configuration Details in the AWS Config Console<a name="viewing-config-details"></a>

-When you look up resources on the **Resource inventory** page, you can choose the AWS Config timeline to view details about your AWS CodeBuild project\.
+When you look up resources on the **Resource inventory** page, you can choose the AWS Config timeline to view details about your CodeBuild project\.
 The details page for a resource provides information about the configuration, relationships, and number of changes made to that resource\.

 The blocks at the top of the page are collectively called the timeline\.
 The timeline shows the date and time that the recording was made\.

 For more information, see [Viewing Configuration Details in the AWS Config Console](https://docs.aws.amazon.com/config/latest/developerguide/view-manage-resource-console.html) in the *AWS Config Developer Guide*\.

-**Example of a AWS CodeBuild Project in AWS Config:**
+**Example of a CodeBuild Project in AWS Config:**

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/images/config-resources.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)